BIGJNO518/DPS-Backend/README.md

 2. Open terminal and navigate to project root (Contains file `package.json`)
 3. Type command `npm install` to install all the dependencies for the project.
 4. Do the following in the terminal: `npm install mysql`, `npm install express`, `npm install nodemailer`
 5. Type command `npm start` to begin the server in watch mode.
-The server will restart if you change any file!
-So you don't need to
+The server will restart if you change any files and save it!
+So you don't need to manually restart it yourself.

 ### Packages
 body-parser: Allows us to get content of POST requests easily.